samodom/UIKitSwagger/Docs/CharacterAttribute.md

 In order to use the enumeration with attributed string creation and manipulation, several methods are provided.

-1. The first is the `rawValue` property of the enumeration.
+1. The first is the `keyValuePair` property of the enumeration.
 It provides the key/value pair that would be used in an attribute dictionary.

-1. The second is the `init(rawValue: (String, AnyObject))` initializer that converts a key/value pair into an enumeration value.
+1. The second is the `init?(name: String, value: AnyObject)` initializer that converts a key/value pair into an enumeration value if possible.

 1. The third is a property for representing the attribute as a single-element dictionary: `var attributeDictionary: [String: AnyObject]`.